kentcdodds/testing-workshop/INSTRUCTIONS.md

 Setup is the same as above!

-> Remember to write a simple test to cover a simple use case.
-Then write code
-> to make that test pass.
-Then refactor your code to clean it up if needed.
-Then
-> continue the cycle until you cover all use cases.

-Requirements: A function called `arrayify` that accepts a single argument and returns an array of that argument.
-If the given argument is already an array, just return the argument.
-If it's given nothing, return an empty array.

 ### Fix the bug

 - Run `npm start api.unit` to run the tests in watch mode